Amrapalivishwa/janastu.github.io/2016-9-12-amrapali.md

 In february 2016, I started working on chaha.in project which is about representing intangible Hampi.
 How the Girija kalyanotsava, Dasara and other festivals are celebrated now and earlier in seventeenth century at Hampi and Mysore, Hampi rathotsava, Hampi festival, Hampi jatre, River rituals, Community rituals, Tribles, Art and Craft, Village dasara,Mahanavmi puja, Mysore dasara, folk songs, oral narratives, harritage villages and deitys are being presented to preserve our traditional way of leaving and make it to reach all.

 Again thanks to bhanu who helped me to learn wordpress to present this work.
 He enabled me to use gimp editor to resize images, how to write an article, how the content should flow, where to keep which images, how to upload images and how image slider works.
 I choose many images from pantoto server related to Girija kalyana, dasara and river rituals, phal puja, community rituals, brahmbh rathotsava, village dasara, Mysore dasara, Harritage village and deities and prepared post for the same using wordpress.
+I prepared content from the pdf for all the posts.
 I saw all the images and selected and downloaded many images from that almost resized 500 images to 350 kb, below 1000 px and uploaded to the server which were related.
-One day Image slider stopped working so i again choose images from the server and redid all the posts.
-I also did some documantation for the hampi data.
+One day Image slider stopped working so i again choose images from the server and reformatted content and images to redid all the posts. sometimes some images would become very dim or get cut from top important part.
+I also did some documantation for the hampi data like videos and images who is speaking at that time and about what and put some tags.
+In Images i put tags and subjects.
 I learnt many things.
-I also interacted with caluvraju regarding data and followed for te same.
+I also interacted with caluvraju regarding data and followed him for the same.

-I googled and I prepared a google doc regarding old dasara in villages and mtsore and present days dasara in villages and mysore content and images.
+I googled and also read from the book shared by Bhanu, and I prepared a google doc regarding old dasara in villages and Mtsore and present days dasara in villages and mysore content and images.
-I also presented dasara data in Omeka to work around Omeka for future NCBS work. again thanks to bhanu who taught me hoe to feed data in omeka. i downloaded and uploded images and gave description, time, publisher's name.
+I also presented Mysore and village dasara data in Omeka to work around Omeka for future NCBS work. again thanks to bhanu who taught me hoe to feed data in omeka. i downloaded and uploded images and gave description, time, publisher's name. grouped related images.

 I gave SWTR and Alipi demo to interns.